rohan-ssingh/identifying_code_problems_in_guides/README.md

 3. Omer Said Ozturk, Emre Ekmekcioglu, Orcun Cetin, Budi Arief, and Julio Hernandez-Castro.
 2023.
 New Tricks to Old Codes: Can AI Chatbots Replace Static Code Analysis Tools?
 In Proceedings of the 2023 European Interdisciplinary Cybersecurity Conference (EICC '23).
 Association for Computing Machinery, New York, NY, USA, 13–18. https://doi.org/10.1145/3590777.3590780

 This paper compared ChatGPT API against static code analysis programs to see its accuracy.
 While the OpenAI API did outperform the static code analysis programs, the API had a high false positive rate, indicating that any future project must work to minimize the possible false positives produced by the algorithm.

+4. Zhang, J., Bu, H., Wen, H. et al. When LLMs meet cybersecurity: a systematic literature review.
+Cybersecurity 8, 55 (2025). https://doi.org/10.1186/s42400-025-00361-w

+A review detailling various methods: traditional machine learning and more recently developed Large Language Models (such as OpenAI's GPT) to be used for